 In Florida, New Jersey, and Pennsylvania (just to name a very few) Jews were killed just because they are Jews.

-These incidents should wake us up to reality that we don’t know when our last day on this earth is.
+These incidents should wake us up to the reality that we don’t know when our last day on this earth is.

 Here in Israel, people have been living with this reality for years, and yet, most are at peace with themselves and these facts of life.